 These involve social security contributions, sick leave, health insurance, and unemployment, to name a few.
-In France, benefits can be guaranteed by labour law and national legislation, as well as collective agreements with trade unions or workers’ councils.
-Our guide will explain what benefits and employee compensation are guaranteed, and what can be modified, for any employer who wishes to expand their business into France.
+In France, benefits can be guaranteed by labour law, national legislation, and collective agreements with trade unions or workers’ councils.
+Our guide will explain what benefits and employee compensation are guaranteed and what can be modified for any employer who wishes to expand their business into France.

 Social Insurance: Social insurance in France is organized by national, regional, and local institutions supervised by the Ministry for Solidarity and Health and the Ministry of Economy and Finance.

 Around 80% of the general scheme’s total revenue derives from social security contributions and taxes employers and employees pay.
 Mandatory withholdings for social security include the General Social Contribution (CSG) and the Social Debt Repayment Contribution (CRDS), which deduct tax from income earnings, property, investments, and gambling.
 Foreign tax residents must also pay into the social security system to be eligible for certain benefits, including healthcare, maternity and paternity allowances, sickness benefits and supplementary pension schemes.

 Redundancy, Termination, Severance: Dismissals, terminating contracts and redundancies in France are regulated to protect the employee.
 In France, there is no such thing as a ‘summary dismissal’ or being ‘sacked on the spot’.
 The French Labour Code dictates that the employer must have a ‘justifiable cause’ for termination and follow the proscribed procedures.
 Redundancy for employees or groups of employees can be justified for economic, technological, or business reasons.
 Under the French Labour Code, these reasons must be verifiable as not relating directly to the employees.